 People are always selling things on Facebook Marketplace and Craigslist.
 However, you can find free things on these platforms as well.
 We’ve picked up a coach off of Craigslist before.
 I regularly see things posts on Facebook Marketplace that are free as well.

 You might be able to find something that you can gift someone in your family.
 Just be ready to clean it up or re-purpose it.

 Sometimes you can get photo books for free.
 But, if there aren’t current deals, you can always put together a slideshow and show it to your family.
 You can even put it in a folder to share with them.
 I realized the other day that we take tons of pictures of our kids, but rarely show them to them.
 Bargain Hunters Blog would also help you with some cool ideas on creating your photo books.

-Utilise the Library
+Utilize the Library

 The library is a great resource for your family.
 Sometimes, they are giving away free things you can take advantage of.
 It could be classes, storytimes, events, or free lunch programs.
-The library can be a good resource if you are building an experience based gift.
+The library can be a good resource if you are building an experience-based gift.